-- during your tax year to the Illinois Center for Research on Sulfur in Coal, and a credit of 5 percent (.05) of the amount spent on qualifying coal combustion and pollution control equipment placed in service during your tax year.
-The "amount spent" is defined as the basis of the equipment for federal depreciation deduction purposes.

-- High Impact Business Investment

-Credit A credit of .5 percent (.005) of

-the basis of qualified property placed in

-service in Illinois by you during your tax

-year as a "High Impact Business," certified

-as such by the Illinois Department of

-Commerce and Economic Opportunity

-(DCEO).
-This credit is available only after

-you have met the minimum investment

-required by the Illinois Enterprise Zone

-Act.

-- Jobs Tax Credit A credit of \$500 per eligible employee hired to work in an Illinois enterprise zone or foreign trade zone (sub-zone) during the tax year.

-- Enterprise Zone Investment Credit A credit of .5 percent (.005) of the basis of qualified property placed in service in an Illinois enterprise zone during your tax year.

-- Research and Development Credit A credit of 6.5 percent (.065) of the qualifying expenditures for increasing research activities conducted in Illinois, and which would be allowable under IRC, Section 41, as in effect before P.L.
+- Film Production Services Tax Credit For tax years beginning on or after January 1, 2004, businesses within the film industry may qualify for a Film Services Tax Credit.
+Contact the Department of Commerce and Economic Opportunity (DCEO) for additional information. - High Impact Business Investment Credit A credit of .5 percent (.005) of the basis of qualified property placed in service in Illinois by you during your tax year as a "High Impact Business," certified as such by the Illinois Department of Commerce and Economic Opportunity (DCEO).
+This credit is available only after you have met the minimum investment required by the Illinois Enterprise Zone Act. - Jobs Tax Credit A credit of \$500 per eligible employee hired to work in an Illinois enterprise zone or foreign trade zone (sub-zone) during the tax year. - Enterprise Zone Investment Credit A credit of .5 percent (.005) of the basis of qualified property placed in service in an Illinois enterprise zone during your tax year. - Research and Development Credit A credit of 6.5 percent (.065) of the qualifying expenditures for increasing research activities conducted in Illinois, and which would be allowable under IRC, Section 41, as in effect before P.L.
 101-239.

-Note You may only use credit that was earned for tax years ending on or after December 31, 2004.
+Note → You may only use credit that was earned for tax years ending on or after December 31, 2004.
 Any credit or credit carryforward that was earned prior to December 31, 2003 may not be used.

 - Economic Development for a Growing Economy (EDGE) Tax Credit A credit is available to taxpayers who have entered into an agreement with DCEO under the Economic Development for a Growing Economy Tax Credit Act.
-The credit is available to businesses located within Illinois or businesses planning to locate within Illinois, who are participating in an economic development project. - Employee Child Care Tax Credit A two-part credit is available to corporations who provide a child care facility, located in Illinois, for the children of its employees.
-The first portion allows a credit of 30 percent (.30) of the "start-up costs" spent by you to provide a child care facility for the children of your employees.
-The second portion allows a credit of 5 percent (.05) of the annual amount paid by you to provide the child care facility for your employees' children.
-The 5 percent credit cannot be claimed if the Dependent Care Assistance Program Tax Credit is claimed. - Tax Credit for Affordable Housing Donations - A credit of 50 percent (.50) of the amount of the donation a taxpayer

-- makes under Section 7.28 of the Illinois Housing Development Act for the development of affordable housing in Illinois. - Environmental Remediation Credit (carryforward only) - The Environmental Remediation Tax Credit allowed a credit for tax years ending on or after January 1, 1998, through tax years ending on or before December 31, 2001, for certain amounts paid for unreimbursed eligible remediation costs.
+The credit is available to businesses located within Illinois or businesses planning to locate within Illinois, who are participating in an economic development project. - Employee Child Care Tax Credit A credit of 5 percent (.05) of the annual amount paid by a corporation to provide a child care facility for your employees' children is available.
+The 5 percent (.05) credit cannot be claimed if the Dependent Care Assistance Program Tax Credit is claimed. - Tax Credit for Affordable Housing Donations A credit of 50 percent (.50) of the amount of the donation a taxpayer makes under Section 7.28 of the Illinois Housing Development Act for the development of affordable housing in Illinois. - Environmental Remediation Credit (carryforward only) The Environmental Remediation Tax Credit allowed a credit for tax years ending on or after January 1, 1998, through tax years ending on or before December 31, 2001, for certain amounts paid for unreimbursed eligible remediation costs.